danmons/mame_raspberrypi_cross_compile/README.md

 memory=14GB
 ```

-I recommend making this number your system RAM minus 2GB.
+I recommend making this number your system RAM minus 2GB (the above example is used on my 16GB RAM laptop).
 Note the  [Compile speed section](#Compile-speed) section above, and in particular how to monitor your RAM so that you don't swap thrash and kill both your performance and hard disk.